subsetpark/pantagruel/priv/reference.md

 `f x . x > 5 <- g (x * 2)`

 Which says that `f` of `x` is refined by `g (x * 2)` *when `x` is greater than five*.
 The expression between the `.` and the `<-` is a **guard**, and performs a very similar function to predicate in a procedure declaration.

+#### Propositions

+A proposition is just any other expression that should evaluate to true for an implementation to be correct.
+Since there are no hard semantics imposed on expression evaluation, there are no syntactic constraints on propositions; any valid expression can be a proposition. `f x` by itself on a line is a synctactically valid body statement, though it might be hard to gain much insight from it as a reader.

+#### Statement Logic

+Ordinarily, every statement in a body must be true.
+Thus they can be considered as a single expression by reading them with an implicit `and` between them, referring to the logical operator *∧*.
+At the beginning of any statement, there may be written an `and` to make this explicit, or an `or` to indicate disjunction *∨* rather than conjunction.

+### Expressions

+The most common syntactic element is the expression; this is anything that should evaluate to some value.
+Expressions are found in the predicate of a procedure or constructor declaration, the guard and right-hand side of a refinement, and by themselves as propositions.
+And expressions are recursive, so a single expression is very often a compound of multiple expressions.

+#### Values

+- int
+- float
+- literal
+- spaced literal
+- symbol
+- lambda
+- operator

+#### Containers

+- set
+- list
+- string
+- bunch

+#### Applications

+- procedure
+- operator

+#### Special forms

+- comprehension
+- quantifier